stephanosterburg/stephanosterburg.github.io/_posts/2019-08-04-math_jacobian.md

 ### Determinant

-If we have a $2x2$ matrix we can calculate the determinant as follows:
+If we have a $2x2$ matrix, we can calculate the determinant as follows:

 $$
 \begin{align}